scottgigawatt/duplex/README.md

 Want to ensure secure access to your Synology applications?
 Use DSM 7 Reverse Proxy!
 Follow the guide [here](https://mariushosting.com/synology-how-to-use-reverse-proxy-on-dsm-7/) for DSM 7.

+> [!WARNING]
-> **Note**: If you encounter "Socket closed" errors when accessing the DSM UI via reverse proxy and trying to open terminals for running containers, enable WebSocket for the reverse proxy record:
+> 🚨 If you get "Socket closed" errors when accessing the DSM UI through a reverse proxy, enable WebSocket support under `Custom Header` to avoid cutting your scenes short.
->
-> 1. Go to `Control Panel -> Application Portal -> Reverse Proxy`.
-> 2. Select `Edit` for your reverse proxy record.
-> 3. Navigate to the `Custom Header` tab.
-> 4. From the `Create` dropdown, select `WebSocket`.
-> 5. Save the changes to resolve the issue—like fixing a plot hole!

 ## Environment Details 🖥️

+> [!CAUTION]
+> ⚠️ This setup has been tested on a Synology DS916+ with DSM 7.2.1-69057 Update 5.
+Other setups may have unexpected plot twists!

 Tested on Synology DS916+ running DSM 7.2.1-69057 Update 5, with Docker Compose v2.9.0-6413-g38f6acd.